-We have strong interdisciplinary ties to other programs and research centers at MSU, especially to African American and African Studies; American Indian Studies; Asian Pacific American Studies; Chicano/Latina Studies; Cultural Heritage Informatics; Digital Humanities; the Eli and Edythe Broad Art Museum; MATRIX (The Center for Humane Arts, Letters, and Social Sciences Online); the MSU Museum; the Native American Institute; the Residential College in the Arts and Humanities (RCAH); the Center for Gender in a Global Context (GenCen); the Writing Center; the Cube; and WIDE (Writing, Information, and Digital Experience) Research.
+In addition to our department's WIDE (Writing, Information, and Digital Experience) research center, we have strong interdisciplinary ties to other programs and research centers at MSU, especially to African American and African Studies; American Indian Studies; Asian Pacific American Studies; Chicano/Latina Studies; Cultural Heritage Informatics; Digital Humanities; the Eli and Edythe Broad Art Museum; MATRIX (The Center for Humane Arts, Letters, and Social Sciences Online); the MSU Museum; the Native American Institute; the Residential College in the Arts and Humanities (RCAH); the Center for Gender in a Global Context (GenCen); and the Writing Center.
 Within these programs, our department, and across the university, there are numerous activities, committees, and organizations to participate in (see Article 6 of GSRR).